rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 in any language but is stronger for something like Haskell than say COBOL.

-## Final toughs and summary
+## Final thoughts and summary

 This and the previous ([_add_blank_target Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html)) post were high level rants about topics that have changed how I think about programming.
 Both looked at the programming from outside and considered the human factor.
-Both were fundamentally about simplicity: an ability to put the code in my head to work on it.
+Both were fundamentally about simplicity: an ability to put the code in my head so I can work on it.

-In this post we considered programming to be a mostly empirical process and we asked the question: are we good at this empirical thing?
+In this post we considered programming to be a mostly empirical process.
+This begs the question: are we good at this empirical thing?
 We have looked at programmers as individuals interested in either the empirical or the deductive.
 Can you place yourself into one of these camps?
 Can you place your coworkers?
 This is not always easy, sometimes the placement will depend on the situation.
 I hope I have convinced you that understanding these mindsets is helpful.
 IMO, it provides extra context when interacting with others and a mirror.
 This post presented my honest opinions, these are not scientific claims, just opinions.

 The odd discourse between formal and empirical is not unique to programming.
 I still remember a few jokes about "a mathematician, a physicist, a chemist, ...".
 Empirical vs deductive, if one needs to budge then the empirical wins, mathematics has to move.
-Some (mostly functional programmers) argue that computer science and programming could benefit from a stricter application of formalism.
+Some (mostly functional programmers) argue that computer science and programming could benefit from a stricter application of formalism[^reynolds].
 The difference is where the source of truth is.
 In a pure empirical world that source has to be what we observe.
 In programming there can be just enough determinism to benefit from treating logical soundness concerns more seriously.
 My main point is that we need both empirical and deductive and I hope I made a convincing case for us to try harder for their peaceful coexistence.

 Thank you for reading!

+[^reynolds]: I just love the the beginning story in [_add_blank_target Types, Abstraction and Parametric Polymorphism (John C. Reynolds)](https://people.mpi-sws.org/~dreyer/tor/papers/reynolds.pdf) paper.

 ## Unexplored

-Psychological cognitive biases and how they impact both groups.
-In particular _bandwagon effect_ (popular == good), _commitment bias_ (we done it like this before, it has been tried and tested, all this effort to learn something...), _omission neglect_ (things we do not know are not important), _bikeshedding_ (syntax vs semantics, etc).
-In particular, syntax vs semantics would be an interesting discussion.
-Theorists tend to think about syntax as a bikeshed, pragmatists like to talk about liners and formaters, clearly both aspects are important.

 Imperative vs denotative in the context of both mindsets.
 IMO, this is not a clear cut (few things are), I consider myself very theoretical, yet I like parts of my code to be imperative.